-Bullying Awareness Prompts & Resources — Though most kids have been teased or laughed at on occasion, some students have to deal with long-term harassment that is psychologically and physically harmful to their well being.
+Bullying Awareness Writing Prompts & Resources — Though most kids have been teased or laughed at on occasion, some students have to deal with long-term harassment that is psychologically and physically harmful to their well-being.

 Bullying is a major epidemic facing today’s schools and children.
 From stealing someone’s lunch money to spreading rumors online, bullying takes place everywhere—and it’s up to students, teachers, and parents to put an end to it by fostering awareness, tolerance, and kindness.

 In these 31 new writing prompts, students will think about the reasons people bully others and the potential ramifications of their actions.
 They’ll examine their own passive and active involvement in bullying situations and consider what it feels like to be demeaned for who they are or what they love to do.

 As students look at bullying from the perspectives of the bully and the victim, they will gain a deeper understanding of the potential repercussions that teasing, name-calling, and fighting can have over time.

 Help raise bullying awareness in your classroom today by using the following list of prompts in your anti-bully class curriculum.

 - What can you do to put a stop to the culture of bullying?